Positive Words That Redirect Challenging Behaviour

 This is a process that occurs before anything even comes out of our mouths.
 It is internal, switching the internal dialogue for something more appropriate which will then color our response.

-It is only then that we put ourselves in the frame of mind to offer more constructive behavior guidance.
+It is only then that we put ourselves in the frame of mind to offer more constructive behaviour guidance.

 While there isn’t any formula for the perfectly worded sentence, attempting to switch to positive words and language is a step in the right direction.